Skip to content

 If You're a Native American or Indigenous-Owned Business

 You have access to some programs that no other demographic category has: specifically, SBA resources for Tribal governments and Native-owned enterprises, Indian Business Certification programs, and TERO (Tribal Employment Rights Office) compliance frameworks that create set-asides on tribal lands.
-If you are a member of a federally recognized tribe or an Alaska Native Corporation, your access to certain programs -- including some Small Business Investment Companies (SBICs) with Native-focused mandates -- is distinct from other minority categories.
+If you are a member of a federally recognized tribe or an Alaska Native Corporation, your access to certain programs -- including the BIA Indian Loan Guarantee Program and some Small Business Investment Companies (SBICs) with Native-focused mandates -- is distinct from other minority categories.

 NCAIED (National Center for American Indian Enterprise Development) is the primary national organization for Native business development.
 They run technical assistance programs, business award competitions (the Native American 40 Under 40), and connections to BIA (Bureau of Indian Affairs) and USDA loan programs with Native-specific terms.
 Their annual conference (Reservation Economic Summit) is the highest-ROI networking event in the Native business community.